 So then, why wouldn't you just always use a scramjet rocket?
-Mostly because in order for the engine to work, it needs to be launched at supersonic speeds.
+Mostly because in order for the engine to work, it needs to be flying at supersonic speeds.
 This is necessary to kickstart the air-fuel mixture to begin combustion.
-Once the rocket reaches supersonic speed, it's launched with a small booster engine that gets it up to Mach 5 and a preferred minimum altitude of 100,000 feet.

 New developments include dual-mode ramjet engines, which use ramjet propulsion to get the craft up to speed, where it then switches over to scramjet mode.

-Conventional ballistic missiles have to be launched at steep trajectories so that they don't burn up on launch and reentry into the earth's atmosphere.
-Whereas hypersonic missiles can glide atop the atmosphere and still utilize their engines to accelerate and steer.
+Conventional ballistic missiles also have to be launched at steep trajectories so that they don't burn up on launch and reentry into the earth's atmosphere.
+Whereas, hypersonic missiles can glide atop the atmosphere and still use their engines to accelerate and steer.

 The hypersonic arms race

-In the spring of last year, Russian President Vladimir Putin premiered and promoted the country's new hypersonic weapons.
-He claimed that the 6 new prototype weapons unveiled would be ready for battle in 2020.
+In the spring of 2018, Russian President Vladimir Putin premiered and promoted the country's new hypersonic weapons.
+He claimed that the six new prototype weapons unveiled would be ready for battle in 2020.

-In 2018 as well, China also announced that it had successfully tested hypersonic aircraft, something that the U.S. hasn't accomplished yet – again, that is known to the public.
+In 2018, as well, China also announced that it had successfully tested hypersonic aircraft, something that the U.S. hasn't accomplished to that point – again, that is known to the public.